cowryao/repo/gwu/csci_6221/ChickenDinner/docs/DesignOfNeZha.md

 ### 1. huntianling
 it can attack,but not much. remote attack. the main function of it is that it will help Nezha build tools faster.
 ### 2. huojianqiang
-it it a attack weapon, inprove 30% damage.
+it it a attack weapon, improve 30% damage.
 Melee
 ### 3. fenghuolun
 it is not a weapon, it will help Nezha moves faster.

 # others
 will Nezha in the big status, the brain value will reduce timely.
-After the value less than 70%, it will lost control and the eyes will become totally drak.
+After the value less than 70%, it will lost control and the eyes will become totally dark.